b4stet/py_aqua/readme.md

 - each item is a question of type `qcm`, `text` or `table`
     - `qcm`:
         - only one option can be ticked
-        - `label` is the text displayed near the radio button,
-        - `value` is the content received when the form is posted
+        - `options` are the list of content received when form is posted, labels displayed are automatically deduced by replacing `_` with space,
         - `Not Answered` option is automatically added and selected for new quiz, so that all items have a value when posting
     - `text`:
         - `placeholder`, if not empty string, is the text written by default in the text area
     - `table`:
         - `nb_rows` is the primary number of rows to create,
         - columns can be of type `text` or `qcm`,
-        - `size` is the displayed width of a column, using the grid system, hence total of sizes for a table should be 12
+        - `size` is the displayed width of a column, using the grid system, hence sum of sizes for a table should be 12

-## Identifiers unicity
+### Identifiers unicity
 Identifiers in quiz config must be unique within their category:
 - section IDs must be uniques
 - for a given section, group IDs must be unique